There are currently no results that match your search, please try again.

 There are elements of some processes that are unique and so will require a bespoke built solution.
 But there are also many elements that are, or could be, automated or standardised across multiple processes in one or more sectors and industries.
 Discovering standardisation adds its own value; not having to reinvent the wheel with every project; being able to apply the learning gathered from previous projects to the current one; and resource and cost efficiencies in all stages of design and production.

 The benefits of standardisation are visible every day in the manufacturing industry, at global scale.
 At Bryden Wood, we bring them to construction.
 We used the principles of Design to Value described above to define a standard set of components and assembly techniques which form the basis of a huge range of buildings, from residential to industrial.

 We called this a Platforms approach to Design for Manufacture and Assembly (P-DfMA).
-Our Construction Platforms work is well documented and has been endorsed by the UK government for use across its development programme.
+Our Platform construction work is well documented and has been endorsed by the UK government for use across its development programme.

 We are currently on site in central London with Landsec, constructing a major commercial office design development using Platforms construction, which is already showing exceptional environmental gains, for example: a 40% reduction in steel used; a forecast 19.4% reduction in embodied carbon per square metre, a 36.4% carbon reduction in the substructure and 20.2% in the superstructure and façade.